Jinmaku Kyūgorō

 Jinmaku Kyūgorō (陣幕 久五郎) was a Japanese professional sumo wrestler from Itō, Izumo Province.
-He was the sport's 12th yokozuna.
+He was the sport's 12th yokozuna and one of its most important record keepers and historians.

 Career

-Jinmaku was born in Ou District, Izumo Province (modern Yatsuka District, Shimane).
+Jinmaku was born in Ou District, Izumo Province (modern Matsue, Shimane Prefecture).
 His real name was Ishigura Shintarō (石倉 槇太郎).
 In 1847, he became a pupil of a wrestler named Hatsushio Kyūgorō in Onomichi, Bingo Province (now in Hiroshima Prefecture).
 When Hatsushio died in 1848, he moved to Osaka and became a pupil of Asahiyama Shirouemon, fighting his first bout in 1850 and taking the shikona, or ring name, Kuroodoshi Makinosuke (黒縅 巻之助).
 In 1850 he was sent in excursion to Edo (now modern day Tokyo) and briefly became a pupil of Hidenoyama Raigorō, the 9th yokozuna.
 He worked under Tokushima Domain and took the shikona Jinmaku Kyūgorō (陣幕 久五郎).
 There he was known as one of the "Four Heavenly Kings of Awa" along with Kimenzan, Onaruto and Nijigatake, all of whom wrestled for the Tokushima.
 He then moved under the Matsue Domain and then Satsuma Domain to wrestle in Edo.
 His change of affiliation laid the groundwork for a rivalry between Jinmaku and the other Tokushima domain wrestlers, which resulted in several grudge matches.